Cosmian/mse-home-cli/documentation/docs/getting_started.md

 $ msehome test-dev --project example
 ```

+Testing your code before sending it to the SGX operator is recommanded.
+Be aware that any errors will require to restart the deployment flow from scratch.

 ## Create the MSE package with the code and the docker image

 !!! info User